ClawKit Logo

 Intermittent Errors

 Message ordering conflict - please try again.
 If this persists, use /new to start a fresh session.
+Message ordering conflict when user sends message during active tool execution.

 Bot still responds sometimes, but fails on many messages.